matrix-org/matrix-spec-proposals/proposals/4106-join-as-muted.md

 A separate state event was dismissed due to that it makes the most sense to put this in the join rules to the author.
 This is a weak alternatives case the author does recognise and is therefore left open as a possible alternative for now.

+Knocking on rooms as an alternative has been dismissed by the author due to that it requires the solving of peeking over federation to enable you to view the room contents before you attempt to pass membership screening.
+It also is not a viable alternative for rooms that want to have members only membership due to wanting to give all users the ability to see what users have access to their messages when no server or user is acting in bad faith.
+Services like view.matrix.org existing shows how world readable history visibility is not acceptable to force users into just to enable Screening of members while maintaining read only mode as a capability.

 ## Security considerations

 Alternatives section does go into Security Considerations a bit and so does this proposals Relatives in MSC3909 and MSC3907